drkibitz/grunt-map2map/README.md

 - Run compiled JavaScript through Closure Compiler and generate another source map
 - Remap the source map for the obfuscated code back to the original Typescript

+**NOTE:** This module does not fix any of the problems with source maps generated along with Closure Compiler's `ADVANCED_OPTIMIZATIONS`.

 ## Install

 ```shell